London Exhibitions Guide 2021 | Last Updated 24.08.21

 What’s so epic about this exhibition?
 A mere five millennia of history condensed into ten dazzling displays with 300+ objects, ranging from some of the earliest known writing to cutting-edge digital art via a 15th century horoscope, 10m-long paintings and pottery that gives you good advice.
 READ MORE

 Details: Epic Iran runs at the V&A (closest tube station South Kensington) until 12th September.
 You can book tickets (£18) right here.

 Alice: Curiouser & Curiouser Exhibition | V&A Museum

 Something about Lewis Carroll’s stories about a girl who falls down a rabbit hole, shrinks to 10 inches and then meets a megalomaniac Queen served by a pack of anthropomorphic playing cards just seems to stick in people’s heads.
 And this blockbuster show at the V&A attempts to serve up just a slice of the cultural offshoots it has inspired, from the fashion of Vivienne Westwood and recipes by Heston Blumenthal to films, ballet, theatre and art.
 You’ll even see the makings of a nonsensical genius, with doodles from Carroll’s own schoolbooks.
 Also you can play hand-illustrated, virtual reality croquet.
 READ MORE

 Details: Alice: Curiouser and Curiouser runs at the V&A (closest tube station South Kensington) from 22nd May.
 You can book tickets (£20) right here.

 Nero: The Man Behind The Myth Exhibition | British Museum

 The Emperor Nero.
 On the zero to hero scale, he tends to score pretty low – generally due to practising the violin at inopportune moments, but also because of various other small indiscretions like murdering his own mother.
 However before he’s consigned to the ‘Terrible People Of History’ bin forever, the British Museum have amassed an impressive 200 objects to shed a little light on whether he was really all that bad, or if he was more one of those moody, misunderstood types… READ MORE

-Details: Nero: The Man Behind The Myth runs at the British Museum (closest tube station Russell Square) from 27th May – 24th October.
+Details: Nero: The Man Behind The Myth runs at the British Museum (closest tube station Russell Square) until 24th October.
 You can book tickets (from £20) right here.